- What We Do

 Customer Service As a Marketing Strategy for Plumbers

-Great Customer Service Is a Marketing Strategy
+Great Customer Service Is a Great Marketing Strategy

 Too many companies treat customer service as an afterthought, and they’re making a terrible mistake.
-The most effective long-term growth strategy any plumbing company can employ isn’t content marketing or SEO, it’s top-notch customer service.
+The most effective long-term growth strategy any plumbing company can employ isn’t content marketing or SEO; it’s top-notch customer service.

 How Should My Plumbing Company Handle Price Shoppers?